 Callie Casteel, Farmer and Market Outreach Coordinator, is a Mississippi native who currently hails from Lyles, Tennessee.
 Callie has a background in increasing sustainable food in college dining and other markets.
 As a former sociology professor, she has also worked to incorporate food studies into the academic curriculum.
 Callie is passionate about connecting AWA-certified farms with new markets and teaching consumers about the intrinsic connections between animal health, environmental health, and human health.
 Callie is responsible for farmer and consumer services in the Southeast region.

-Lance Gegner, Auditor, is an auditor for the Animal Welfare Approved program.
+Lance Gegner, Auditor, is an auditor for A Greener World.
 He audits farms and attends agricultural conferences.
 He previously operated a farm in Minnesota, where he bred and raised pigs from birth to market and raised various crops for feed and sale.
 He worked for Appropriate Technology Transfer for Rural Areas for 20 years, advising members and writing publications on sustainable and organic farming and marketing for crop and livestock farmers all over the United States.

-Andrew Gunther, Executive Director, has spearheaded AWA’s growth and development into the only “highly meaningful” food label for farm animal welfare, outdoor access and sustainability, as designated by Consumer Reports.
-Andrew works to increase the availability of Certified AWA meat, dairy and eggs in traditional retail settings.
-He is currently a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16 and the drafting committee.
+Andrew Gunther, Executive Director, has spearheaded the unprecedented growth of AGW’s flagship certification, Certified Animal Welfare Approved by AGW, for over a decade, leading to its distinction as the only “highly meaningful” food label for farm animal welfare, outdoor access and sustainability as designated by Consumer Reports.
+From an agricultural background in the United Kingdom, Andrew and his family pioneered the world’s first organic poultry hatchery for chickens.
+Andrew is a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16.

-Susan Harris, Administrative Assistant, joined the Animal Welfare Approved program in November 2014.
+Susan Harris, Administrative Assistant, joined the A Greener World in November 2014.
 Susan grew up on a family farm raising cattle and crops in southwest Virginia.
 She and her family continue a small farm tradition today, hoping to inspire her two young girls the importance of sustainable farming and land stewardship.

 Charlie Hester, Auditor and Slaughter Specialist, was raised on his family’s farm in New Mexico.
 After graduating with at BBA, he left New Mexico and entered corporate America.
 After 30 years he has returned to his roots.
 Charlie currently lives in Texas where he serves as Business Manager of a vertically integrated family owned food distribution network which includes a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant, and direct marketing at 14 area farmers’ markets.
 This ranch encompasses a sustainable cattle, hog, sheep, poultry and organic produce operation.